umacyeli/cURL_toycode/README.md

 #Installation Guide
 (Test on ubuntu 14.04 LTS)

+'''sh
-sudo apt-get intall curl
+apt-get intall curl
+'''

 Finish the installation of command tool curl.

+'''sh
-sudo apt-get install libcurl-dev
+apt-get install libcurl-dev
+'''

 Then you may encounter some problems.
 You may possibly be told that libcurl-dev is a virtual package provided by some other packages.
 Please choose one to install.

 Here I pick libcurl4-openssl-dev.

+'''sh
+apt-get install libcurl4-openssl-dev
+'''

 #Compilation Guide
 Whenever you compile your code, please tell the compiler to link the libary of curl.

+Example compilation command:

+'''sh
-Example compilation command: g++ simple.cpp -lcurl
+g++ simple.cpp -lcurl
+'''

 #References
 1. http://curl.haxx.se/